buhbai/arbguide/README.md

 ![Image of strat](https://github.com/buhbai/arbguide/blob/master/Images/6.webp)

-In the bottom left of the gif (and of every gif), I have an input display - left bumper is my demo button.
+In the bottom left of the video (and of every video), I have an input display - left bumper is my demo button.
 As you can see, I dash right with a normal dash and then demo hyper left.
 Some people may ask why I wouldn’t just do demo dashes right and left to make it simpler.
 The reason for this is that you can’t demo dash twice consecutively whilst crouched, you have to wait to uncrouch.
 This means that you need to do a normal horizontal dash across the platform to regain your dash then quickly demo hyper the other way to avoid either getting a dashjump or having to wait to uncrouch.

 ## Old Site